nicksica99/411-Scoreboarding/README.md

 2: run the command "python3 scoreboard.py"

-3: It will prompt you for your textfile name, enter something like this: MIPSexample.txt (do not add quotes)
+3: It will prompt you for your textfile name, enter something like this: MIPSexample.txt (do not add quotes unless there are quotes in the name of your file)

 4: The program will run and should print out the finished scoreboard and the register values.